ErieBearsOS/eriebearsos.github.io/_posts/2020-09-09-the-first-challenge.md

 All players who provide their address in the sign-up form will also recieve a free EBOS-signed *Grizzly Bears*!

-All players who prodide proof of a $5+ donation to a charity of their choice will be entered in a raffle for a special prize!
+All players who prodide proof of a $5+ donation to a charity of their choice will be entered in a raffle for a special prize worth a bit more than 1st place!

+---

-So what are you waiting for?
-Fill out the [Registration Form](https://docs.google.com/forms/d/e/1FAIpQLScqGKgLPNuJ2NrPnqZrtxsSmbKcgPY0lvQtHCY1jRd9jT6HTQ/viewform?usp=sf_link), join [our Discord server](https://discord.gg/fDdeJj5), and come play some Old School!
+**So what are you waiting for?** Fill out the [Registration Form](https://docs.google.com/forms/d/e/1FAIpQLScqGKgLPNuJ2NrPnqZrtxsSmbKcgPY0lvQtHCY1jRd9jT6HTQ/viewform?usp=sf_link), join [our Discord server](https://discord.gg/fDdeJj5), and come play some Old School!